Terms & Conditions

 Web Site Development

 The Company cannot guarantee the availability of any domain name.
-Where the Company is to register a domain name on behalf of a Client it will
+Where the Company is to register a domain name on behalf of a Client it will endeavour to do so but the Client should not assume a successful registration.

 Neither party shall register or cause to be registered any domain name materially similar to that of the other party except where the Client specifically requests that the Company register domain names similar to that of the Client’s on behalf of the Client in order to prevent their registration and use by third parties.
-In this
+In this case all reasonable fees and expenses incurred in registration of such domain names shall be payable by the Client as part of the Project cost.

 The Client agrees that a web page built from a graphic design may not exactly match the original design because of the difference between the display in design software and the rendering of the code by internet browser software.
 The Company will endeavour to try and match the design as closely as is possible when building the code.